JonusNattapong/Chujai/CONTRIBUTING.md

 - Open a new issue with a clear title and detailed description.
 - Provide specific examples and steps to demonstrate the enhancement.
-- Explain why this enhancement would be useful to most zombitxanus AI users.
+- Explain why this enhancement would be useful to most Chujai AI users.

 ### Your First Code Contribution